justicephysics/humanos2.0/bohm-horizontal-future.md

 - **Before 1785**, the maximum speed was that of a horse.
 Fragmentation was sustainable because the world was slow.
 - **After 2025**, the maximum speed is that of light and intelligence.
 Fragmentation is a death sentence.

 Bohm’s warning has become a deadline.
-The Horizontal Future is the only path forward — not because it is morally superior, but because it is **thermodynamically inevitable.** The Space State is the architectural response to Bohm’s call for a non‑fragmentary worldview, built on the QPF, driven by the energy bursts, and documented openly on the Virtual Nalanda.
+The Horizontal Future is the only path forward — not because it is morally superior, but because it is **thermodynamically inevitable.** The Space State is the architectural response to Bohm’s call for a non‑fragmentary worldview, built on the QPF, driven by the energy bursts, and documented openly on the Justice Physics Nalanda.

 ---